MarcinOrlowski/laravel-api-response-builder/README.md

     use MarcinOrlowski\ResponseBuilder\ResponseBuilder;

- to code that calls ResponseBuilder methods.
+ to code that calls Response Builder methods.

  Expected arguments: